(ML)

 The new Honda ConnectX's direction

-This direction aligns seamlessly with the broader Honda 0 vision and its three guiding pillars: Thin, Light, and Wise, ensuring the app becomes a core part of Honda’s next chapter in electric mobility.
+Honda’s next-generation connected ecosystem should reflect this vision, serving as a digital companion that connects users to life-enhancing experiences rather than merely enabling travel.
+This direction aligns with the broader Honda 0 vision and its three guiding pillars—Thin, Light, and Wise—ensuring the app becomes a core part of Honda’s next chapter in electric mobility.

 ConnectX vision and mission—redefining connected mobility